 5. See rice fields and mountains at Uma Desa Canggu

 Uma Desa Canggu is located in the north part of Canggu where there are many rice fields between the two main roads: Jalan Raya Batu Mejan and Jalan Babakan Kubu.

 These narrow roads were probably built for farmers working in the rice fields.
-But other people like local residents and visitors will either jog, cycle or simply have a leisurely stroll.
+But other people, like residents and visitors, will jog, cycle or have a leisurely stroll.

-The best time to visit Uma Desa Canggu is during the golden hour where you can enjoy the sunset at one of the gazebos along Jalan Raya Batu Mejan (the paved road).
+The best time to visit Uma Desa Canggu is during the golden hour, when you can enjoy the sunset at one of the gazebos along Jalan Raya Batu Mejan (the paved road).

 And there is a cafe at the north end where the two roads converge.
 You can climb up to the third level of the cafe and see the amazing view of all the rice fields and the mountains in the distance.